VinilNewAgeSMB/AndroidNotes/Android Activity Launch Mode.md

 ### Thread
+A thread, in the context of Java, is the path followed when executing a program.
+All Java programs have at least one thread, known as the main thread, which is created by the Java Virtual Machine (JVM) at the program's start, when the main() method is invoked with the main thread.

 We use Threads to make Java application faster by doing multiple things at same time.
 Thread helps you to achieve parallelism in Java program.
 Since CPU is very fast and even contains multiple cores, just one thread is not able to take advantage of all the cores.
 By using multiple threads, you can take full advantage of multiple cores by serving more clients and serving them faster.
 Multi-threading is one way to exploiting huge computing power of CPU in Java application.
 Thread is also using for doing multiple tasks simultaneously.
 If you have lot of tasks to be done and If you are doing all this task in one thread, they would be executed sequentially.
 By using multiple threads in Java you can execute each of this task independently and parallelly.

 ### Multithreading